matheuscscp/gke-metadata-server/README.md

 you must grant permissions in GCP to.
 For impersonation there's the optional field `*.nodePool.googleServiceAccount`, the GKE annotation is added with this Google Service Account email on the Kubernetes ServiceAccount above.

+*Try to avoid using identities shared by many different workloads, this is obviously (not a good practice and) a security risk!*

 ### eBPF magic 🐝